ADVANCED MILITARY PROTOTYPE PCB ASSEMBLY

 So that PCBs can withstand these sorts of conditions, producers now and then modify the design of the boards.
 A few utilize pins that are pressed into the board to help hold components in place, as opposed to utilizing soldering.
 In some cases, engineers combine pins and soldering for extra security.

-Some of the strategies for making PCBs more safe to high or low temperatures also have applications for securing against shock and vibrations.
+Some of the strategies for making PCB more safe to high or low temperatures also have applications for securing against shock and vibrations.
 Applying warm compound to a board can offer assistance reduce the effect of fluctuations.
 Leaving a little space between components and the surface of the board can also make a few help of the stretch on the PCB.

 PCBs used in outer space have another somewhat unique challenge to overcome.
 The higher levels of radiation in space can cause damage to equipment if it’s not suited to tolerate its effects.

-Manufacturers attempt to shield electronics from radiation using various materials.
+Manufacturers attempt to shield electronics from radiation using various pcb materials.
 They also make components smaller, so that are fewer pieces that risk radiation.
 They also build in backups so that a single radiation event doesn’t disable an entire operation.

 Antifuse technology, which creates permanent routes that can conduct electricity between transistors, has been found to be more resistant to radiation.
 Other types of circuits have been made more resilient by using thinner layers of material.